5 Questions to Ask Before Beginning Mobile App Development

 5. How will the ecosystem evolve over time?

-The last thing to consider: What will the future hold and how will the ecosystem that you’re going to standardize on evolve over time?
+The last question to ask before beginning mobile app development: What will the future hold and how will the ecosystem that you’re going to standardize on evolve over time?
 After all, if there’s one constant in the mobile app development landscape, it’s change.
-That’s especially true in the world of front-end frameworks, where favorites rise and fall over the years.
+That’s especially true in the world of mobile app front-end development, where framework favorites rise and fall over the years.
 At one time, Backbone and Ember were hot.
 Then came Angular.
 Then React.
 And more recently, Vue.
 What will tomorrow bring?
 Who knows!?
 But you can bet that there will be new contenders down the road.

 Future proofing your development